MaterializeInc/materialize/doc/developer/metabase-demo.md

 * We are a streaming data engine that is capable of supporting all of SQL, with strong consistency guarantees.
-The only thing left at this point is engineering effort to add more features, we know that they are acheivable.
+The only thing left at this point is engineering effort to add more features, we know that they are achievable.
 * To demonstrate where we are now we're going to walk through just using a regular BI tool in the way that a regular analyst would use it, but then show the power of materialize maintaining streaming views.